kobotoolbox/kobotoolbox-org-v2/_posts/2022-02-17-how-kobotoolbox-is-enhancing-community-resilience-in-the-caribbean.md

 author: Mae-Lin DeLange
 summary:
 The Caribbean Development Bank, an institution dedicated to reducing inequality in its member countries, has provided critical training to over 200 aid workers on using the KoboCollect app to gather data for emergency response and disaster risk management, which is used to empower communities to become partners in building their own resilience.
-thumbnail: /images/blog/purposeful_01.jpg
+thumbnail: /images/blog/CDB_blog_01.jpg
 ---

 Latin America and the Caribbean are two of the most disaster-prone regions in the world.
 In the last two decades, [over 152 million people](https://reliefweb.int/report/world/natural-disasters-latin-america-and-caribbean-2000-2019) have been displaced and horribly affected by 1,205 disasters, with earthquakes and hurricanes being the most common.
 As climate change causes increasingly severe hurricane seasons and greater devastation, disaster management and response preparedness are more essential than ever.

-{% include image.liquid file="/images/blog/purposeful_01.jpg" caption="© Purposeful" type="full" %}
+{% include image.liquid file="/images/blog/CDB_blog_01.jpg" caption="CDRRF Data Collection Volunteer administering the Livelihood Baseline Assessment Survey in Toledo District, Belize using KoBoToolbox. © Caribbean Development Bank" type="full" %}

 In these emergency situations where access to real-time data is critical, KoboToolbox makes a difference.
 The [Caribbean Development Bank (CDB)](https://www.caribank.org) is one of many organizations using KoboToolbox to improve response capacity in disaster scenarios.